IvanVnucec/rain_alert/README.md

 # rain_alert
-You will not forget your umbrella anymore.
+You will not forget your umbrella anymore. :umbrella:

 ## About
 Check every morning at 5 AM local time if it will be raining that day, if yes